richwidgets/richwidgets/README.md

 - <code>grunt bower</code>
 - <code>grunt</code>

 This should drop a bunch of logs in your shell and use up some bandwith.
-Once it's completed, you should have the RichWidgets demo running on [localhost:9000](http://localhost:9000/) (provided you don't already have a process running on that port!)
+Once it's completed, you will have built the richwidgets `dist` folder which contains both `demos` of the widgets, as well as all the compiled widgets' `assets`.

+## Run the demo ##

+Now that widgets and demo have been built with the `grunt` command, you can view the widgets by either:

+1. Navigating your browser to the `dist/demo` folder
+2. Run the command `grunt connect:demo:keepalive` and navigate your browser to http://localhost:9000/

 ## Contributors ##